jnozzi/cocoadev.com/SiteContent/General/DistantObjectNotifications.markdown

 Is it possible to have willChangeValueForKey / didChangeValueForKey (KVC) notifications for a remote object?
-For example, I need to have an animation in an [[NSTableView]]  row on the client, but I want to animate it from the server...
+For example, I need to have an animation in an General/NSTableView  row on the client, but I want to animate it from the server...

 ----